 soon as possible.
 Me too.
 Will there be a waiting period?

 A: At the point where the new plan starts (inception), your accrued pension benefits are all within the Queens PP and dictated by the existing provisions of the Queens PP. The QPP does not have an early retirement provision without penalty.
-After inception, all of your new accrued benefits will be within the UPP which has a factor 80 age 60 early retirement provision.
-Years spent in the QPP will contribute to the calculation of the factor 80, but accrued benefits within the QPP pre-inception are not eligible for an unreduced pension at retirement.
-The existing QPP plan rules apply to the QPP part of your overall accrued benefits.
+After inception your accrued benefits will within the QPP and the UPP will be subject to the factor 80 age 60 early retirement provision.
+Years spent in the QPP will contribute to the calculation of the factor 80.